alxHawley/Fiinder/README.md

-# Fiinder - A Simple Python application with GPS & LTE-M connectivity
+# Fiinder - A Simple Python application with GPS and LTE-M connectivity that features a map with live location and tracking data.

 Fiinder is a Python application that utilizes the [PyTryFi](https://github.com/sbabcock23/pytryfi) interface to interact with the Fi dog tracking collar.
 I started this project to extend tracking capabilities into more remote areas.
 The problem solved by the application and hardware, is that the Fi collar operates on the LTE-M network which often times reaches 2x as far as other 4g/5g bands.
-This creates a fringe zone where the collar is fully operable but the Android or IOS app does not have service.
+This creates a fringe zone where the collar is fully operable but the Android or IOS app does not function.
 I wanted to be able to use the tracking capabilities of the collar in those areas where LTE-M is available but cell phones are out of range.
-The app can run in a desktop environment but it is being built for a mobile handheld device that has GPS and Cellular connectivity.
+The app can run in a desktop environment but it is designed as a mobile handheld device that has GPS and Cellular connectivity.

 The project is still in development wtih plans for code optimization, offline mapping, and more robust features and utlities.